191 Peachtree Tower: Tenants and history

 Throughout the 1990s 191 Peachtree was considered Atlanta's premier business address.
 However, when two of its largest tenants, law firm King & Spalding, and Wachovia moved to Midtown's new 1180 Peachtree and Atlantic Station respectively in 2006, most of the building was left vacant.
 That same year, Cousins Properties purchased the building from Equity Office Properties, which marked a return to 191 for the company as it helped originally develop the building.
 Cousins relocated their headquarters to the building, signed a number of small tenants to subdivided space and in January 2008, signed an agreement with Deloitte to extend and expand the consulting firm's current lease from 100000 to 260000 sqft, bringing the building back to 87 percent occupancy.
+In 2023, Deloitte moved out of 191 Peachtree and by 2026, overall occupancy had dropped to 58%.

 The building is located on the former site of the Majestic Hotel, which in the early 20th century was one of the city's major hotels.